PickupPlay/go-gmaps-autocomplete/README.md

-# go-gmaps-autocomplete
+# go-google-places

-Service code for fetching autocomplete results from Google Maps.
+Middleware code for making Google Places API calls.
+This module is meant to be imported by a service and run in a secure environment that has access to your Google API key.

-Comes built in with a rate limiter you can tweek to your needs
+Comes built in with a rate limiter than can be customized per API/endpoint/pricing.

 # Usage

 >[!WARNING]
->Refer to the code in `example/` as this will stay up to date.
+>Refer to the code in `example/` as it is guaranteed to compile

 ```go
 import (